 If you are experiencing problems with the vehicle but have already missed the two-day grace period to return it, follow the manufacturer or dealer’s warranty protocol for repairs.

 If you continue to have recurring mechanical issues with the vehicle, and the dealership cannot fix it, our California Lemon Laws may provide the consumer protection you need to replace or repurchase your vehicle.

 Contact Our Experienced California Lemon Law Attorney Today for a Free Consultation

-If you have pursued the qualifying number of reasonable vehicle repair attempts, and your vehicle cannot be fixed, contact our experienced Los Angeles County Lemon Law attorney at Lemon Law Now, today by calling 888-567-2279 or request a free consultation online.
+If you have pursued the qualifying number of reasonable vehicle repair attempts, and your vehicle cannot be fixed, contact our experienced Los Angeles Lemon Law attorney at Lemon Law Now, today by calling 888-567-2279 or request a free consultation online.